 CARDIN STATEMENT ON THE STATE OF THE UNION

-Washington, DC - U.S. Senator Benjamin Cardin (D-MD), released the following statement in response to President Obama's State of the Union Address.
-Senator Cardin is a member of the Senate Committees on Budget, Small Business & Entrepreneurship, Environment & Public Works, Foreign Relations and the Judiciary.
-His guest for the State of the Union address was incoming Baltimore Mayor Stephanie Rawlings-Blake.
+Washington, DC – U.S. Senator Ben Cardin (D-MD), released the following statement in response to President Obama’s State of the Union Address.
+Senator Cardin is a member of the Senate Committees on Finance, Budget, Small Business & Entrepreneurship, Environment & Public Works, and Foreign Relations.
+His guest for the State of the Union address was Maryland Senator Joanne Benson (Dist.
+24-Prince George’s County).
+He was proud that Baltimore Mayor Stephanie Rawlings-Blake also was in attendance.
+Senator Cardin sat next to Republican Senator Roger Wicker (R-MS).

 Next Article Previous Article